-We cut to Prospero (on dry land), our main character, chatting with his daughter Miranda.
+We cut to dry land and to Prospero, our main character, chatting with his daughter Miranda.
 We learn that Prospero was the source of the magic that caused the storm that sank this boat, and that he did it for good reason.
 However, he promises his sweet daughter that nobody was hurt in spite of all the fire, boat-splitting, and drowning that was clearly going on.

 We briefly meet his two servants.
 One is a delicate and airy spirit who was imprisoned in a tree by a witch for not being nasty enough (Ariel) and the other is the child of said witch and the Devil (Caliban).
 Guess who's Prospero's favorite.

 Switching back to the other group on the island, Prospero now accepts Ferdinand, saying that he was just testing the young man with all that hard labor.
-Since the Prince has worked for at least three hours carrying heavy wood, he has permission to marry Prospero's daughter.
+Since the Prince has worked (for what? three hours?) carrying heavy wood, he has permission to marry Prospero's daughter.

 That being dealt with, Prospero now goes to meet the shipwrecked King & Co.
 The harpy really shook up the King, so Alonso apologizes to Prospero and returns his dukedom.
 Prospero doesn't tell the King directly of Antonio and Sebastian's treachery, but neither of the traitors apologize or repent or even shuffle their feet.
 They don't learn a lesson.
 However, Prospero starts some banter about how he recently lost his daughter to the tempest too, commiserating with the King.
 Prospero changes the subject and asks if they'd like to see his cell (the place he lives).
-He pulls back the curtain covering his dwelling to reveal—you guessed it—two not-dead children very much in love.
+He pulls back the curtain covering his dwelling to reveal—you guessed it—two very-much-not-dead children, who are very much in love.